ucodev/nd-php/README.md

 ## How to install it?

- Download the current framework version and follow the instructions in the INSTALL file.
+ Download the current framework version and follow the instructions in the INSTALL.txt file.

 ## Do I need to install a lot of dependencies?

  Probably not.
 Probably your GNU/Linux based operating system comes with all dependencies installed by default.
-Anyway, check the INSTALL file for some common exceptions that you might need to do manually.
+Anyway, check the INSTALL.txt file for some common exceptions that you might need to do manually.

 ## Is it ready for production?